DiWang1010/LIGGGHTS_gadget/README.md

 Some small function for LIGGGHTS.

-Put fix_xxx file into src file of LIGGGHTS then make.
+Put fix_xxx file into src folder of LIGGGHTS then make.

 Only support LIGGGHTS-PUBLIC 3.0.5 or 3.1.0.